Fast and Fewrious: Stochastic binary perturbations from fast compact objects: Conclusions

-Additionally, our results clarify the connection between the regime in which multiple three-body encounters are relevant and that in which dynamical friction is relevant.
+Our results also clarify the connection between the regime in which multiple three-body encounters are relevant and that in which dynamical friction is relevant.
 In the limit of a large number of encounters with light perturbers, the rate of hardening from three-body encounters regresses to its average value, and vanishes, leaving only dynamical friction.
 On the other hand, when the number of close encounters over the observing period is small, the individual perturbations are substantial, and do not efficiently average to zero.
+(Interestingly, ultralight DM may be detectable by the same means, since stochastic fluctuations in such a field can similarly perturb binaries over short timescales~\cite{Foster:2025csl,Foster:2025nzf}.)

 Note that while pulsar binary systems that we consider in \cref{tab:systems} are sensitive to DM only in the presence of overdensities, such overdensities are also sufficient to observe the effects of particle DM via dynamical friction in the same systems, as discussed in detail by \refscite{Pani:2015qhr,Caputo:2017zqh}.
 Thus, systems sensitive enough to detect dynamical friction are likely also sensitive to stochastic three-body interactions.
 This suggests that detection of DM by these means would also readily reveal whether the DM is particle-like or compact-object--like.
 In some regimes, dynamical friction and stochastic perturbations appear quite differently in timeseries data, with the former entering as a smooth effect and the latter as a set of transient events.
 Even in the absence of such timeseries data, since dynamical friction and three-body perturbations scale differently with the properties of the binary, comparing the size of the effect over a long time in two or more systems can provide robust discrimination between these two scenarios.